-PAT 318/3 BUILDING CONSERVATION TECHNOLOGY
+PAT 318/3 BUILDING CONSERVATION TECHNOLOGY(ELECTIVE)

 Preservation of historic buildings is an area that is growing in Malaysia.
-Many efforts have been made by various parties, including local authorities, government, nongovernment, private sector and individuals to continue to preserve the historic building for future generations.
+Many efforts have been made by various parties, including local authorities, government, non-government, private sector and individuals to continue to preserve the historic building for future generations.This course will introduce the techniques and methods that comply with Application of National Heritage Acts (2005).

-- CO 1: Ability to explain the cause of damage to buildings - CO 2: The ability to assess the damage to the building. - CO 3: Ability to propose conservation measures suitable building - CO 4: The ability to assess the regulations involved in building conservation
+- CO1: Ability to explain the cause of damage to buildings - CO2: The ability to assess the damage to the building. - CO3:Ability to propose conservation measures suitable building - CO4: The ability to assess the regulations involved in building conservation

-- Poul Beckman (2004)

-Structural Aspect of Building Conservation.
-McGraw-Hill International, UK

-- 2. Bernard M Fielden (2003) Conservation of Historic Building.
+- 1. Poul Beckman (2004) Structural Aspect of Building Conservation.
+McGraw-Hill International, UK - 2.
+Bernard M Fielden (2003) Conservation of Historic Building.
 Elsevier.
-Burlington

-- Brian Ridout (2004) Timber Decay in Buildings.
+Burlington - 3.
+Brian Ridout(2004)Timber Decay in Buildings.
 Spon Press.
 Abington

-- J Cameron Blackhall (2005)

-Planning Law and Practice.
+- J Cameron Blackhall (2005) Planning Law and Practice.
 Cavendish Publishing Limited.

-Abington

-- Siti Norlizaiha Harun (2010)
+Abington - Siti Norlizaiha Harun (2010) Pemuliharaan Bangunan Bersejarah.
+Pusat Penerbitan Universiti (UPENA) UiTM.

-Pemuliharaan Bangunan

-Bersejarah.
-Pusat Penerbitan

-Universiti (UPENA) UiTM.

-PAT 319/3 FACILITY CONDITION ASSESSMENT
+PAT 319/3 FACILITY CONDITION ASSESSMENT(ELECTIVE)